 - Disconnect the device and power it off completely.

 - Boot into recovery mode by using the special button combination for your device.
 For example, in the case of Nexus 6P and 5X, press and hold the Volume Down and Power key until the bootloader mode appears.
-Then tap the volume keys until “Recovery mode” option shows up.
-Finally press the Power key once to enter TWRP.
+Then tap the volume keys until the “Recovery mode” option shows up.
+Finally, press the Power key once to enter TWRP.

 - Once in TWRP, go to “Wipe” > “Advanced Wipe” and select the following options:

 - Swipe the button on the bottom of the screen to begin the partition wiping process.

 - Next, go back to the TWRP main screen and tap on “Install”.
 Browse the storage and select the Paranoid Android ROM zip (pa_angler-7.2.3-RELEASE-20170818-signed.zip) file.